djeada/Statistics-Notes/notes/spatial_statistics/point_processes.md

 Therefore nearby-pair information from shorter distances contributes to every larger value of $K(r)$.

-This means adjacent points on a $K$ curve are strongly dependent.
+As a result, nearby points on a $K$ curve are strongly dependent.

-Do not interpret each radius as an independent statistical test.
+Each radius should not be interpreted as an independent statistical test.

----

-## 20. Edge effects in K
+## Edge effects in K

 Consider an event near the left boundary of a rectangular study window.

 A circle of radius $r$ around the event extends partly outside the observed window.

-If we count only visible neighbors, we are missing possible neighbors in the unobserved part of the circle.
+If only visible neighbors are counted, possible neighbors in the unobserved part of the circle are missed.

-Ignoring this tends to create downward bias in estimated pair counts.
+Ignoring this typically biases estimated pair counts downward.

 ![Edge effect](../../assets/spatial_statistics/point_processes/05_edge_effect.png)